-In connection with the acquisition of Cornwall Square, the REIT will obtain the Acquisition Facility.
-The facility is in the amount of \$32.25 million and is for a term of 364 days.
-The Acquisition Facility may be used to fund future acquisitions and for general working capital purposes.
+In connection with the acquisition of Cornwall Square, the REIT obtained the Acquisition Facility.
+The Acquisition Facility is in the amount of \$32,250,000, is for a term of 364 days and is secured by Cornwall Square.
+The Acquisition Facility may be used to fund the equity portion of future acquisitions (without lender approval of the particular acquisition) and for general working capital purposes.
 Pursuant to the terms of the Acquisition Facility, from time to time, the amount permitted to be drawn under the Acquisition Facility may be adjusted based on certain financial tests.
-As of the date of this MD&A, management anticipates that the permitted draw down will be approximately \$30 million.
+As of the date of this MD&A, management anticipates that the permitted draw down will be approximately \$30,500,000.
 Amounts drawn down under the Acquisition Facility will bear interest at a rate equal to the Bank's prime rate plus 0.75% per annum and Banker's Acceptances will bear interest at a rate equal to the Bank's Acceptance stamping fee plus 1.75% per annum.
 The Acquisition Facility contains financial covenants with respect to maintaining agreed upon debt-to-gross book value ratios and other tests customary for this type of facility.